dparksports/DeviceMonitor/README.md

     *   **Refresh**: Update list of adapters and their status.
 *   **Troubleshooting**: Useful for resolving issues with "Microsoft Hosted Network Virtual Adapter" which can often interfere with other wireless features.

+### 10. Automated Security Enforcement
+*   **Active Defense**: The `SecurityEnforcer` runs in the background to automatically neutralize high-risk threats.
+*   **Hosted Network**: Automatically stops and disallows the Hosted Network if it becomes active.
+*   **WAN Miniport (SSTP)**: Detects, Stops Service, Disables Service, and **Uninstalls** the adapter automatically to prevent unauthorized tunnels.
+*   **AI Explanation**: Triggers an AI explanation for why the threat was blocked, appearing instantly on the Dashboard.

+### 11. Modern Dashboard UI & Settings
+*   **Unified Interface**: A single-window experience with a sidebar for easy navigation between all tools.
+*   **Live Dashboard**: Real-time status cards for Security, Network, and Tasks that change color (Green/Amber/Red) based on system state.
+*   **Configurable Scans**: Adjust the Security Enforcer scan interval (1s - 10s) via the new **Settings** page to balance performance vs. responsiveness.

 ## Usage

 ### Prerequisites